 Forever Changed in Arizona

 No way!
-I look the https://enneagramtritypetest.com last week and I am a type 6!!!
+I took the https://enneagramtritypetest.com last week, and discovered that I am a type 649!!!
 I thought I was a 4 for 11 years (but did doubt it at times).
-In her virtual Q&As Katherine Fauvre has discussed how emotionally complex the 6s are and why they think they are 4s.
+In her virtual Q&As, Katherine Fauvre discussed how emotionally complex the 6s are and why they think they are 4s.

 -